-Polymer electrolyte fuel cell (PEFC) systems are promising alternatives to conventional power systems for transportation, other portable, and stationary applications due to their high efficiency of converting fuel to electricity, low emissions, and low operating temperatures.
-The fuel of choice for many PEFC power applications is hydrogen, due to the high efficiency at which this fuel can be converted to electricity, its high energy density per mass of fuel, and non-carbon-containing emissions.
-Three major issues impeding widespread implementation of PEFC power systems based around hydrogen, especially for portable and transportation use, are cost, lifetime, and fuel storage.
+The advantage of polymer electrolyte fuel cells (PEFC) is their high efficiency converting fuel to electricity with low emissions and at low operating temperatures.
+The fuel of choice for many PEFC power applications is hydrogen due to its high energy density per mass of fuel, high conversion efficiency, and non-carbon-containing emissions.
+Three major issues impeding the widespread implementation of PEFC power systems based around hydrogen for portable power and transportation use, are cost, lifetime, and fuel storage.
 The Hydrogen and Fuel Cell Materials group has active research projects to develop new materials and enable existing materials to overcome the major barriers to enable the use of this promising technology in a variety of applications.

-The research in the Hydrogen and Fuel Cell Materials group addresses the two main issues facing the widespread deployment of PEFC power systems: cost and durability.
-The group’s research also addresses one of the main issues facing the use of fuel cells for transportation applications: lack of suitable high capacity hydrogen storage materials.
+Hydrogen and Fuel Cell Materials groups research addresses the two main issues facing the widespread deployment of PEFC power systems: cost and durability.
+Additionally, the group’s research also addresses the use of fuel cells for transportation applications: lack of suitable high capacity hydrogen storage materials.

 The group is also accelerating the development of PGM-free catalysts by developing and utilizing high-throughput materials synthesis, characterization, and performance evaluation equipment and methodologies.
 The foundation of this research are the capabilities within the Chemical Sciences and Engineering division’s high-throughput research laboratory.
 This activity is a cornerstone of the Department of Energy’s ElectroCat research consortium, which is co-led by Argonne and Los Alamos National Laboratory.